Your cart is currently empty!

 EMF Radiation Risks from Electric Cars

-You cannot see the EMF radiation emitted by electronic devices, but repercussions in intense or long doses include cell damage, DNA fragmentation, fertility problems, and neurological effects that can lead to health disorders and behavioral issues.
+Just like many other pollutants, you cannot see the EMF radiation emitted by electronic devices.
+But health consequences when in intense or long doses include cell damage, DNA fragmentation, fertility problems, and neurological effects that can lead to health disorders and behavioral issues.

 ELF radiation emits at a lower frequency than RF radiation, but both can cause biological effects in humans and the environment.